As children grow and learn, language skills become more complex and it is imperative to foster the development of these language skills.

 Key Sequence words: First, Second, Third, Next, Last, Finally

-Without a strong narrative structure, a child may have difficulty expressing ideas, understanding books in schools, learning new concepts, and recall of new information.
+Without a strong narrative structure, a child may have difficulty expressing ideas, understanding books in schools, learning new concepts, and recall new information.

 Narrative Structure Basics:

-How To Teach: During reading time, ask your child questions such as "who is in the story?" "where does the story take place?"
+How To Teach: During reading time, ask your child questions such as "Who is in the story?"
+"Where does the story take place?"
 "What is the problem?"

 DON'T directly teach narrative structure.
 Your child can easily learn it through practice and exposure.

 Our Speech Therapy Talk's membership has MANY, MANY, MANY speech and language games that can be played at home.
 Each game is designed to target developmental milestones and EVERY game is functional.
 This means skills learned while playing will actually stick :)